CsBigDataHub/working-with-vim/pages/operators.md

 Press `.` to repeat the last command.

-If you start with a number and then command it executes the command that many times.
+If you start with a number, and then type a command, Vim executes the command that many times.
 For example, if you want to delete three lines, `3dd`

 ## Single Character Operators